 Richard Nixon, despite being very anti-communist (as a congressman he became famous for exposing FDR assistant Alger Hiss as a Soviet agent) pursued a foreign policy of détente, improving relations with Russia and China.
 Working with his National Security Advisor (a top White House staff position) and later Secretary of State, German born professor Henry Kissinger, Nixon realized that Russia and China were no longer monolithic communist powers, but had become rivals, so he played them off against each other and tried to reduce their support of communist North Vietnam.
 Nixon improved our relations with communist China by visiting that country and walking on the Great Wall (though he didn’t establish diplomatic relations with them).
 He also agreed that there was “one China”, and that Taiwan was a part of China (but warned mainland China against invading Taiwan).
 When communist North Vietnam outright invaded South Vietnam in his re-election year of 1972, Nixon mined the harbors of North Vietnam, preventing Soviet ships from delivering war supplies; yet Russia permitted Nixon to visit Moscow that same year, and we signed the first SALT (Strategic Arms Limitation Treaty) with them, especially limiting defensive nuclear systems.
 By pursuing Vietnamization (training South Vietnamese to do the fighting), the U.S. had withdrawn the great bulk of their forces, and just before the election a peace treaty was signed between the two Vietnams and the U.S. Nixon also improved our relations with the Arab countries.
 When Israel was beating Egypt badly in the 1973 Mideast War, Nixon prevented Israel from destroying the Egyptian army; Egypt ended up expelling their Soviet advisors, and tilting towards the U.S. And then Nixon tried to cover up the Watergate break in, and his presidency ended.
 Domestically, he put 4 conservatives on the Supreme Court; he and Congress established new federal regulatory agencies like the EPA and OSHA; and he defended having unbalanced federal budgets in weak economic times.

 So poor Jerry Ford became President.
 He was so decent, humble, honest, he just wanted to someday become Speaker of the House but his party hadn’t controlled the House in twenty years.
 When becoming president, the former Michigan (auto manufacturing state) congressman quipped, “I’m a Ford, not a Lincoln.”
 Trying to bring our divided country back together, he pardoned Nixon for any federal crime he may have committed as President (he felt that Americans didn’t want to see any President in jail; the special prosecutor including his staff member Hillary Clinton felt that Nixon couldn’t get a fair trial because of pre-trial publicity and strong public opinions), and his popularity dropped.
-Communist North Vietnam invaded South Vietnam, and Congress reflected how tired the American people were of the war by cutting Ford’s first request for military aid to South Vietnam in half, and then cut off all aid.
+Communist North Vietnam invaded South Vietnam, and Congress reflected how tired the American people were of the war by cutting Ford’s first request for military aid to South Vietnam in half, and then cutting off all aid.
 South Vietnam fell to the communists, and so too did the neighboring nations of Laos and Cambodia fall to their own communist insurgents.
 The new communist government of Cambodia seized an American merchant ship, the Mayaguez and Ford promptly sent in our military and they freed the ship.
 (A victory for détente, though, monolithic communism no longer existed; in the late 1970s, communist Vietnam invaded communist Cambodia!)
 In the Cold War in Africa, Portuguese colonies of Angola and Mozambique became free, and the communist insurgents there beat the pro-western anti-colonial forces.
 The economy went into a recession, Democrats gained more seats in Congress, and Ford was so politically weak that all he could do was veto expensive Democratic spending bills.
 So Ford only served as President for a little over 2 years, losing to Democrat Jimmy Carter, and was seen as a Caretaker President.

 Born-again, southern Baptist, former Georgia governor (one term) Jimmy Carter became President, and he was a real Peacemaker.
 He invited the leaders of Israel and Egypt to Camp David (presidential retreat in the Maryland mountains); their hostility was so great that they had to be housed in separate buildings and Carter kept going back and forth between the buildings as they didn’t want to physically meet each other, yet a peace agreement was signed.
 Israel would withdraw from the Sinai Peninsula (Egyptian land conquered in 1973), and Egypt would diplomatically recognize Israel (admitting that the Jews had a right to their own country in the Mideast).
 They credited Carter with this Mideast peace agreement by calling it the Jimmy Carter Summit.
 Carter improved U.S. relations in Latin America by signing a treaty with Panama that gave the U.S. built Panama Canal to the country of Panama by the year 2000 (patriotic Latin Americans hated that America controlled this land and sea area located in the middle of the nation of Panama).
 Carter extended diplomatic relations to China and accepted their communist ambassador, broke formal relations with non-communist China (Taiwan), but established unofficial relations with Taiwan, and provided Taiwan with military aid to defend itself against any possible invasion.
 Carter promoted human rights abroad, warning our authoritarian allies in the fight against communism to not unfairly arrest or kill their political opponents; a weakened authoritarian Shah of Iran lost power, and Islamic religious militants took over the Iranian government and held 52 American diplomats as hostages (they tried to get the U.S. to extradite the Shah to Iran so he could be tried and executed for his crimes against the Iranian people).
 Carter negotiated a SALT 2 treaty with Russia (the Soviet Union), but the Senate refused to ratify it after Russia invaded the weak pro-communist nation of Afghanistan (in Asia).
 Also facing the double disasters of high unemployment and 13% annual inflation, Carter lost re-election to Ronald Reagan.
 Domestically, Carter created a federal Department of Education, deregulated many industries in transportation, banking, telecommunications, made many minority appointments in executive and judicial branches, and promoted an energy program of conservation and synthetic fuel.